ruhee/reactji-tally/README.md

 * Follow the directions in slack-history-export for setting your token (either as an environment variable or with a flag when you invoke the script).
 * Export your chosen Slack channel with slack-history-export and save it in `scripts/data.json` in this project.
 * Run `npm run graph` in the project.
 You should see a new json file appear (`src/tidied.json`) and a development server run.
 If it doesn't pop open a window automatically, navigate to `localhost:3000` in your browser.

+TODO:
+requests needs to be installed for python